-The distinction between standard life events and round tripping life events is whether citizens can change the data that is pre-populated into the life event.
-If citizens can update pre-populated information, rather than just adding new information, then use a round tripping life event.
+The distinction between standard life events and round-tripping life events is whether citizens can change the data that is prepopulated in the life event.
+If citizens can update prepopulated information, rather than just adding new information, then use a round-tripping life event.
 It's more difficult to develop this type of life event.
-The advanced life events subsystem is designed to cater for round tripping life events.
+The advanced life events subsystem is designed to cater for round-tripping life events.

-The following describes how to develop an advanced life event that supports round tripping:
+The following information describes how to develop an advanced life event that supports round-tripping.

-The primary artifacts that constitute an advanced life event are:
+The following primary artifacts constitute an advanced life event: